CIS565-Fall-2015/Project4-CUDA-Rasterizer/README.md

 **Middle Point Tessellation**

+This method is very straight forward.
+For each triangle (primitive), find middle points on each edge, then tessellate one triangle into four triangles.

 |original geometry			|Middle Point Tessellation	| Curved PN Tessellation
 |:-------------------------:|:-------------------------:|:-----------------------:
 |![](img/tess_orig.PNG)		|![](img/tess_MidP_w.png)	|![](img/tess_PN_.png)

 **Smooth Tessellation (Curved PN Method)**

+Using cubic Bezier interpolation to calculate tessellated points and normals.
+Each triangle is tessellated into nine triangles.

 |original geometry			|after tessellated using cubic Bezier interpolation
 |:-------------------------:|:-------------------: